expln/metamath-lamp/docs/guide.md

   as well as showing only essential steps.
   Non-essential steps are the steps showing how to create syntactic structures and show that they are of the correct types.
-* Id: This is an arbitrary id for this statement.
+* Id: This is the id for this statement.
-  By convention the goal is labelled "qed" or the name of the statement to be proved, and the hypotheses are labelled "hNUMBER" where NUMBER is a consecutive integer starting with 1.
-All other statements are consecutive integers starting with 1.
-These conventions are not enforced by the tool; you can use any sequence of alphanumerics for an id.
+  You should give your proof's goal the id of what you intend to name it.
+  Consider naming your goal "qed" if you don't know what name to use.
+  Each hypothesis needs to have a unique id that isn't already in the database are using.
+  If you're following the conventions of set.mm, the name of each hypothesis is the goal name followed by a period and an integer (starting with 1).
+  For example, the proof of "mp3an3an" might have hypotheses with ids "mp3an3an.1" and "mp3an3an.2".
+Note that this is different from the convention of the mmj2 tool, where hypotheses have id names of "h1" and so on.
+  All other statements are typically consecutive integers starting with 1, though they don't need to be;
+  you can use any sequence of alphanumerics for an id as long as it's not already in the database.
   The point of the id is to provide a simple way to refer to a statement.
 * P/H: This is "P" if it's a statement to be proven, and "H" if the statement is a hypothesis, Typically all hypothesis are listed first.
 By default, left-clicking on a "P" will reveal or hide the specific justification for the proved step (if any).
-By default, using alt-left click will show a dialogue to let you select if this is a "P" or "H" statement type.
+By default, using Alt+left click will show a dialogue to let you select if this is a "P" or "H" statement type.
 * Statement: This is the actual statement.
 In most cases this will start with "|-" (meaning "it is true that..."), followed by a space-separated